alexgorin/pymar/README.md

 Thus, there is only trivial code without much knowing about distribution.

-If you want a canonical example with word counting, you can find in [PymarMongo](https://github.com/alexgorin/PymarMongo) addition.
+If you want a canonical example with word counting, you can find it in [PymarMongo](https://github.com/alexgorin/PymarMongo) addition.